junrrein/pdfslicer/HACKING.md

     Try to use an IDE or extension that automatically applies `clang-format` on saving files so you don't have to think about it.

-* Slicer provides a `.clang-tidy` file, that you can use for static analysis of your source files.
-To use it, run `clang-tidy -quiet yoursource.cpp`.
+* Slicer provides a `.clang-tidy` file, that you can use for static analysis of your source and header files.
+To use it, run `clang-tidy -quiet yourfile.cpp`.

     If you think a specific instance of a warning should be ignored, add a `// NOLINT` comment at the end of the line that triggers it.